 9) Increase Your Odds of a Free Cruise Cabin Upgrade

 - Book an outside cabin – You may have a greater chance of getting a free balcony upgrade on a cruise by booking an outside cabin.
 Going from an interior stateroom to a balcony is a double upgrade.
 If balcony upgrades are available, chances are that outside staterooms will be considered for an upgrade before an interior cabin.
-Plus, if you really want to have a balcony that bad, ensuring that you’ll at least have a porthole is a decent consolation.
+Plus, if you really want to have a balcony that bad, ensuring that you’ll at least have a window is a decent consolation.

 10) Get Lucky!

-With it comes to cruise cabin upgrades, sometimes you just need some luck on your side.
+When it comes to cruise cabin upgrades, sometimes you just need some luck on your side.

 Once, a few days into a Royal Caribbean transatlantic cruise, we received a phone call notifying us that there was an electrical repair that needed to be made to the lighting of our inside stateroom.
 For the trouble of asking us to change rooms, they reassigned us to a complimentary balcony stateroom.
-We almost couldn’t believe it.
-We had just got completely lucky and scored a free balcony upgrade without even trying!

 Every once in a while, luck may just be on your side for a free balcony upgrade on a cruise.
 Don’t count on this to happen, but know that strange instances like a repair issue are possible.
 Are you feeling lucky?